 What is car storage insurance?

-First things first: vehicle storage insurance is not an insurance policy.
-It is another way to think of bare-minimum coverage for vehicles not being driven.
-If you do not plan on driving your car for an extended period of time, auto storage insurance is just removing coverage from your policy or placing your vehicle in a storage status with your insurer.
-These changes can help keep your car insurance premiums low while your vehicle is not being used.
+Vehicle storage insurance is not a specific type of insurance policy.
+It is reduced coverage or a discount applied to your car insurance policy for vehicles not being driven in some cases.
+If you do not plan on driving your car for an extended time, auto storage insurance involves removing coverage from your policy or placing your vehicle in a storage status with your insurer.
+These changes can help keep your car insurance premiums low while avoiding a lapse in coverage while your vehicle is not being used.

 How to get car storage insurance

 Your best bet is to talk with an insurance agent.
-They will be able to tell you if you are eligible for putting your vehicle in a storage status, what the process is and what you can do to fulfill your state’s and lender’s requirements.
+They will be able to tell you if you can put your vehicle in storage status, what that means for your policy and what you can do to fulfill your state’s and lender’s requirements.
+Some things you may have to do to be eligible for car storage insurance could be:

-Most insurance companies allow you to make changes to your policy at any time (unless a massive storm is on its way).
-This means you can add and remove coverage options at any point during your term or place your vehicle in storage if needed.
+Most insurance companies allow you to make changes to your policy at any time.
+This means you can add and remove coverage options during your term or place your vehicle in storage if needed as long as it’s eligible to do so with your insurer.

 When to use car storage coverage